Health and Travel Plan

 Many post offices provide counter service for passport applications, even on Saturdays.
 They also have a photo service for an extra $15.
 For locations, hours and costs, visit the USPS passport site.

-In addition, the Centers for Disease Control maintains a comprehensive web page called CDC Travelers' Health.
-There you'll find the latest news on epidemics and water contamination risks, along with the recommended vaccinations and medications.
+Remember, depending on the climate and proximity to the equator, foreign countries and islands may have particular health issues you'll need to prepare for in advance.
+Malaria is still the big killer, and may be spreading as global temperatures rise.
+To get the latest info, the Centers for Disease Control maintains a comprehensive web page called CDC Travelers' Health.
+There you'll find the latest news on epidemics and water contamination risks, along with recommended vaccinations and medications to secure before leaving home.
 The CDC also provides advice about pets, children and students studying abroad .